Villvay/veev/README.md

 An input with type="password"

 ##### textarea
-A textarea inout that softly resizes to contain text content
+A textarea input that softly resizes to contain text content

 ### render_table